 Interrupt the DC link between N1 and N2 to prevent power flow from the converter into any inverter fault condition.
-This is easiest accomplished by disconnecting the power cable connected at P3, the lower terminal of the shunt.
+This is easiest accomplished by disconnecting the N1 to N2 jumper wire at N1.

 With the DC link disconnected the drive can be started and the inverter operated up to full reference.
 With the motor disconnected from the inverter, the P3 to N2 DC link voltage will build up somewhat as the reference is increased.
 With the motor connected to the inverter, the DC link will stay close to zero.
 The maximum inverter frequency that can be obtained at full reference will be limited to less than half of rated by the below normal DC link voltage.
 Except for these differences from normal, the inverter can be operated to check out the inverter SCR firing and commutation operation without danger of further damaging the equipment if a fault problem is present.
-In addition, by disconnecting the plugs of two of the three wire harnesses APL, BPL or CPL, just one phase module can be operated at a time to simplify checking and to help in pin-pointing the problem
+In addition, by disconnecting the plugs of two of the three wire harnesses APL, BPL or CPL, just one phase module can be operated at a time to simplify checking and to help in pin-pointing the problem.